-(a) Purpose.
+- (a) Purpose.
 Certain zoning decisions may be made, and zoning permits issued, following a review that does not involve a formal application form or process.
 However, based on the degree of complexity or city staff time involved in the review of certain uses, structures, or buildings, the zoning administrator may develop administrative review processes and applications that lead to decisions about compliance with the zoning ordinance and comprehensive plan.
-The zoning ordinance does not list every such administrator.
-Where a fee is charged, such fee is listed in Table 525-1, Fees.

-(b) Procedures and decision-makers.
+The zoning ordinance does not list every such administrative process and application.
+Forms for such applications are provided by the zoning administrator.
+Where a fee is charged, such fee is listed in Table 525-1, Fees. - (b) Procedures and decision-makers.
 Following submittal of information required by this ordinance and any applicable application forms, the zoning administrator or planning director shall make decisions on administrative applications, subject to applicable appeals.
-Additional information about zoning permits and reasonable accommodation applications is provided in section 525.550.

-(c) Required findings or criteria.
+Additional information about zoning permits and reasonable accommodation applications is provided in section 525.550. - (c) Required findings or criteria.
 Unless specific findings or criteria are listed elsewhere in the zoning ordinance or in the application form provided by the zoning administrator, administrative reviews include a review for compliance with the applicable provisions of the zoning ordinance.